virt-inno-lab/backend-service/README.md

 the elevation of the priviledges through the cloud management tools.
 We have developed three distinct groups with different priveledge set.
 1. asmnt-ydb-auditor    - group that can audit only the YDB resource
-1. asmnt-cloud-auditor  - group that can audit the whole cloud
+2. asmnt-cloud-auditor  - group that can audit the whole cloud
-1. asmnt-cloud-viewer   - group that can view the settings of the whole cloud
+3. asmnt-cloud-viewer   - group that can view the settings of the whole cloud

+You can see this groups and their members here: https://org.yandex.cloud/groups

 The roles described above are given in the order of [increasing capabilities](https://yandex.cloud/en/docs/iam/roles-reference), so the latter